aliaksandr-klimovich/test-frw/doc.md

 ## Implementation

-- First approximation:
 - Can inherit from `TestCase` and write tests. `run` method of the test case is used to start the test.
 - `Checker` class is implemented as a mixin for `TestCase` class.
 It contains all need methods to check and assert entities. `AssertionFail` can be used to fail the test.
 For now it is up to `TestCase` to report test results to `TestResult` instance.
 - `TestRunner` is a static class.
 It can run a test case via its `run` method.
 It invokes next steps:
     - Creates `TestResult` instance.
     - Creates `TestCase` instance.
     - Runs `TestCase` on the place.
     - Destroys `TestCase` after run.
     - Collects `TestResult`s and returns them.

 ### todos

-- Implement communication channel between `ThreadTestRunner`/ `ProcessTestRunner` and `TestCase`.
+- When `fail` method is used the message is logged only by the `testfrw` and it is not seen by the user if not using `testfrw` logger.
+  Where to keep this message? `TestResult` somehow suits the need.